misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch5.md

 Additionally, other features may be enabled by default in specific situations, such as vertical alternatives (vert) for vertical runs of text.

-A complete list of standard OpenType feature names can be found at microsoft.com/typography/otspec/featurelist.htm.
+<Tips tips="blue">A complete list of standard OpenType feature names can be found at microsoft.com/typography/otspec/featurelist.htm.</Tips>

 ### 5.8.1 The font-feature-settings Descriptor